 When it comes down to popularity, Waterfox, in many ways, is likely the most popular of all the Mozilla Firefox forks.
 It became widespread during a time when Mozilla only offered a 32-bit web browser, while Waterfox was 64-bit.

 Seeing as Firefox now offers a 64-bit version for anyone who is running the 64-bit version of Windows 10, then there are little reasons to take advantage of what Waterfox has to offer.
 Not to mention, most, if not all, of the features brought to the table by Waterfox is available in Firefox.

 The only thing you might find as pleasing is the fact that Waterfox disables both Pocket and sending telemetry data to Mozilla.
 But guess what?
 If you really want to get rid of Pocket in Firefox, then you can do it.
-In terms of shutting down telemetry, this, too, you can do yourself with relative ease.
+In terms of shutting down telemetry, this, too, you can do this with relative ease.